 Cutaway dreadnought models will not sound completely different from the same identical model’s dreadnought version due to slightly different body designs.
 I’m sure there are guitar freaks out there that would claim these two body types sound completely different but I don’t agree with that really 🙂

 If you are to play in the higher register, it would be way painful to do with a classic dreadnought design.
 But if you are planning to use a lot of single lines and play solos down there, you will feel way more comfortable with cutaway models.

-The last video of Ibanez PF series belongs to an Ibanez PF15ECE which features a dreadnought cutaway body with a built-in preamp.
+The last video of the Ibanez PF series belongs to an Ibanez PF15ECE which features a dreadnought cutaway body with a built-in preamp.

-This model was also recorded with a pair of Rode NT5 microphone, but the cool thing about this recording is that built-in preamp sounds were also recorded simultaneously into the computer and you will notice we switched from microphone signal to the preamp signal back and forth so you can hear the difference!
+This model was also recorded with a pair of Rode NT5 microphones, but the cool thing about this recording is that built-in preamp sounds were also recorded simultaneously into the computer and you will notice we switched from the microphone signal to the preamp signal back and forth so you can hear the difference!